Veejay/wendigo/README.markdown

 The code blocks should be syntax-higlighted à la gist (yet not as ugly as gists if possible) and the whole thing should leverage
 Go's concurrency capabilities if possible (i.e. trying to search in multiples files at a time and returning results to the UI as soon as available) because this s**t really gets me going.
+I have next to NO idea how realistic or even sensical that is though.
+Let's say it makes sense for me right now.

 Nice to have:
 -------------